139 South Oak Park Ave

 Get a ticket

-And Housing For All: An Evening with Author Maria Foscarinis
+And Housing For All: An Evening with Maria Foscarinis

 Join us in collaboration with Housing Forward for a conversation with legal advocate and author Maria Foscarinis, founder of the National Homelessness Law Center and a leading voice in housing justice.
 In her new book, And Housing For All, she argues that only by recognizing housing as a fundamental human right can we end homelessness in America.